|The Roth 401(k)|

-- You may be able to make a hardship withdrawal if you (or your spouse, dependents, or plan beneficiary) have an immediate and heavy financial need.
+- You may be able to take a hardship withdrawal if you (or your spouse, dependents, or primary beneficiary) have an immediate and heavy financial need.
 But this should be a last resort — a 10% penalty may apply to the taxable amount if you're not yet age 59½, and you may be suspended from plan participation for six months or more if the withdrawal takes place in 2019.
 (Beginning in 2020, suspension of participation will not be permitted, per IRS rules proposed in November 2018.)

 - Unlike Roth IRAs, you must begin taking distributions from a Roth 401(k) plan after you reach age 70½ (or in some cases, after you retire), but you can generally roll over your Roth 401(k) dollars into a Roth IRA if you don't need or want the lifetime distributions.